TomxLi/Horiseon-Web-Project/README.md

 3. Added description into de given code.
 ```

-## What is changed from original code:
+## The following images shows detailed info about what has been changed from original code:

 ## HTML